Director / National Education Sector Lead

 Mechanical, Electrical, Fire Protection, Hydraulics, Information + Communication Technology (ICT), Audio Visual, Acoustics

-The University of Melbourne’s Department of Anatomy and Neuroscience is at the forefront of scientific research on the human body in health and disease.
-Recognised for its innovation in teaching and medical research of neuroscience, metabolism and diabetes as well as cell biology, the department’s facilities are integral to the employment of novel and innovative research methods.
+Recognised for its innovation in teaching and medical research within specialist fields including neuroscience, metabolism, diabetes and cell biology, the department’s facilities are integral to the employment of novel and innovative research methods.

 P: +61 3 9521 1195